eclipse-swtimagej/SWTImageJ/README.md

 If you want to start it with another IDE put the required libraries on the Java classpath see [info.txt](https://github.com/eclipse-swtimagej/SWTImageJ/blob/main/org.eclipse.swt.imagej/libs/info.txt) in the folder "libs".

+### Built SWTImageJ as a *.jar (not runnable)

+To built SWTImageJ as a *.jar library use Maven in the SWTImageJ directory with:

+mvn -f org.eclipse.swt.imagej.cbi/pom.xml clean install

 ### ImageJ Macros and Scripts

 Available ImageJ Macros and Scripts (Beanshell, Jython, JavaScript - if interpreter is available in the plugins folder) using the default ImageJ macro functions or ImageJ API should run.
 However sometimes source corrections for SWT are necessary.